enotgr/text-encryptor/README.md

 ## Text Encryptor

-### Text Encryptor is a simple JavaScript class for encrypting and decrypting English text using a user string key.
+### Text Encryptor is a simple JavaScript class for encrypting and decrypting text using a user string key.